Planting Programs and Maintenance

 Tree Maintenance Policies

 park trees.
-Due to the magnitude of the inventory, the most critical and
+Due to the magnitude of the inventory, and budget deficits, the city no longer cares for or maintains trees in the public right-of-way.

-Certain types of trees are targeted for pruning only during specific
+Certain types of trees should be pruned only during specific

 times of the year.
 These trees are generally not pruned at other times unless